-Peru president’s home raided in luxury watch investigation
+Peru President Dina Boluarte’s home raided in luxury watch investigation

 Dozens of officers involved in operation to locate Rolex watches President Boluarte has reportedly not disclosed.